syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/backstage.md

 {% previewsample "page.domainurl/code-snippet/ribbon/footer-items-cs1" %}

-## Template
+## Backstage template

-You can use custom template on the backstage menu instead of the default backstage menu using the `template` property.
+You can use the `template` property to modify the backstage view menu items and their contents.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}